Rob-Fletcher/ForbiddenTontine/data/README.md

 # Data Folder
-This will hold all data related to the game in a mongoDB.
+This will hold all data related to the game.